 But my blog still is somewhat anonymous.
 If you Google my full name, for example, nothing related to my blog comes up, and very few people in my real life know about my blog to this day.
 More people know that I do blogging, but I keep my actual blog name a secret from 99% of people in my real life.

-I enjoy blogging anonymously because there’s no pressure and I don’t have to worry about what people I know in real life think about my business.
-I personally feel like I can express myself more freely than I would if my blog wasn’t anonymous.
+So why do I stay anonymous?
+Firstly, I enjoy blogging anonymously because there’s no pressure and I don’t have to worry about what people I know in real life think about my business.
+I also feel like I can express myself more freely than I would if my blog wasn’t anonymous, which I like.

 Pros of Blogging Anonymously.

 There are many reasons why you might want to blog anonymously.
-Here are some pros to maintaining a secret blog:
+Here are some of the pros to maintaining a secret blog:

 Write what you want without being judged.
 You don’t have to worry about anyone you know in real life judging you or sharing their opinions on your blog.
 There’s no pressure about what you can or can’t say when you’re blogging anonymously.